-There are many diseases in pets which may lead to sepsis or give symptoms of septic like conditions.
-Bacteremia and septicemia occur when the persistent presence of bacterial organisms in a dog’s bloodstream becomes systemic, meaning that it has spread throughout the body.
-This is also referred to as blood poisoning and septic fever.
-This condition becomes very dangerous when it leads to abnormally low blood pressure and high body temperature and can be fatal if left untreated.
-In severe cases, when the condition has progressed to septic shock, treatment alone will not be enough to save an animal.
+There are many diseases in pets which may lead to sepsis or show symptoms of septic like conditions.
+Bacteremia is the presence of bacterial organisms in the dogs blood stream whereas septicimea is the presence of microbes and their toxins in the system for a prolonged period.
+When the infection is spread through out the body, it is known as systemic infection.
+This is also known as blood poisoning or septic fever.
+This condition is fatal when it leads to abnormally low blood pressure and high body temperature and may lead to death if left untreated.
+In severe cases, when the condition has progressed to septic shock, treatment alone is not enough to save the animal.

 Symptoms and Types

 There are several signs and symptoms of both septicemia (blood infection) and bacteremia in dogs.
-Remember that septicemia and bacteremia are not the same things, although they are similar, and are often used interchangeably.
+Remember that septicemia and bacteremia are not the same, although they are related, and are often used interchangeably.

-- Signs and symptoms may vary, or they may involve many different organ systems, including the cardiovascular system
+- Signs and symptoms may vary, or they may involve many different organ systems, like the cardiovascular system in severe cases.

-- Clinical symptoms are often more severe when the organisms involved are gram-negative organisms.
-These types of organisms are more likely to cause diseases in the dog
+- Clinical symptoms are often more severe when the organisms involved are gram-negative bacteria.
+This type of organisms are more likely to cause diseases in the dogs.

-- Typically, dogs will develop signs and symptoms of the disease in the gastrointestinal tract first
+- Primarily, dogs will develop signs and symptoms of the disease in the gastrointestinal tract.

-- Tachycardia (rapid heartbeat) and heart murmur are common
+- Tachycardia (rapid heart beat) and heart murmur can also be observed.

-The causes for sepsis and bacteremia in dogs typically include exposure to gram-negative organisms or those organisms that cause diseases in their hosts, including the E. Coli bacteria.
+The causes for sepsis or bacteremia in dogs typically includes exposure to host specific disease causing micro-organisms like E.coli.
 Conditions that may increase the likelihood of sepsis:

-Surgery, especially if the location of the surgery is infected Existing infections Immune system disorders Pneumonia Uterine infection Urinary tract infection Skin infection Any condition that lowers the immune system places a dog at risk for contraction of a bacterial disease.following are few common bacterial diseases which lead to sepsis.
+Surgery, especially if the location of the surgery is infected.
+Existing infections, immune system disorders, pneumonia, uterine infections, urinary tract infections, skin infections, etc. may predispose sepsis.
+Any condition that lowers the immune system, places the dog at risk of contracting a bacterial infection.

-One cause of septic shock could be an untreated, severe infection, such as from:
+One reason for septic shock could be an untreated severe infection, such as:

-- Ruptured intestines (typically from intestinal cancer or a foreign body obstruction) · Joint infection · Blood infection
+- Ruptured intestines (typically from intestinal cancer or a foreign body obstruction), arthritis, or blood infection.

-- Prostatic infection in male dogs (e.g., prostatic abscess) · Pancreatic infection (e.g., pancreatitis or pancreatic abscess)
+- Prostatic infection in male dogs like prostatic abscess, pancreatic infections like pancreatitis or pancreatic abscess.

-- Bacterial infection in the vertebrae (e.g., disk or spondylitis) · Bacterial infection on the heart valves (e.g., bacterial endocarditis)
+- Bacterial infection in the vertebrae as in case of spondylitis, bacterial infection on the heart valves as seen in bacterial endocarditis.